The DENSO Group's Procurement Policies

-As a global corporation with operations in 38 countries and regions, DENSO aims for optimum procurement and purchases components, materials, and equipment worth ¥2.0 trillion from some 5,600 suppliers each year (with a local procurement rate of about 70%).
+As a global corporation with operations in 35 countries and regions, DENSO aims for optimum procurement and purchases of components, materials, and equipment worth ¥2.7 trillion from some 6,500 suppliers each year (with a local procurement rate of about 80%).

-DENSO has established five policies, shared by all Group companies, based on the principle of open, fair, and transparent transactions in the DENSO Group Declaration of Corporate Behavior.
+DENSO has established five policies, shared by all Group companies, based on the principle of open, fair, and transparent transactions.
 Accordingly, DENSO has made an explicit commitment to an “open door policy” that provides opportunities for suppliers to participate in its business in a fair manner without regard to national origin, company size, or previous transaction history.
 DENSO is also committed to undertaking efforts to realize mutual development by designating suppliers as equal business partners and to comply with Japan’s Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors and the laws and regulations of each country and region in which the Company is active.